jennytoo/libvmod-throttle/README.rst

 HISTORY
 =======

-This module use libvmod-example as a base.
+This module use libvmod-example as a base and has been updated to work with varnish 4.0

 COPYRIGHT
 =========